If you’re serious about reaching your full running potential, then you’re in the right place.

 If money is an issue, then the next tip will come in handy

-71. Make your Own Sport Drink
+Make your Own Sports Drink

+I make my own sports drinks using whole foods and natural ingredients, and I love it.
 By doing so, I’m saving a lot of money while choosing a healthier path by going for more natural, whole ingredients.

-And for more icing on the cake, making your own sports drinks is easier than you might think.
-You just need the right ingredients and a bit of spirit of experimentation.
-That’s all.
+For the icing on the cake, making your own sports drinks is easier than you might think.
+You need the right ingredients and the courage to do a bit of experimentation.

 - Coconut oil